input-output-hk/cardano-sl/docs/txp.md

 invalid.
 - *Bootstrap era check*: if the block was created during bootstrap era, all output addresses must have `BootstrapEraDistr` distribution
-  - Predicate "was created during bootstrap era" is checked with block's slot field and adopted `BlockVersionData` (information about final slot for bootstrap era is stored in `BlockVersionData`)
+  - Predicate "was created during bootstrap era" is checked with block's slot field and adopted `BlockVersionData` (information about final epoch for bootstrap era is stored in `BlockVersionData`).

 Also there is a check which applies to whole `TxPayload`: